Lifestyle changes after laryngeal or hypopharyngeal cancers

 Most people want to know if there are certain lifestyle changes they can make to reduce their risk of their cancer growing or coming back.
 For many cancers there is little solid evidence to guide people.
 This doesn’t mean that nothing will help —it's just that for the most part this is an area that hasn’t been well studied.
 Most studies have looked at lifestyle changes as ways to prevent cancer in the first place, not slowing it down or keeping it from coming back.

-Tobacco and alcohol use have clearly been linked to laryngeal and hypopharyngeal cancers, so not smoking or drinking may help reduce your risk of the cancer coming back.
+Tobacco and alcohol use have clearly been linked to laryngeal and hypopharyngeal cancers.
 If you smoke, it is very important to quit.
-Quitting may also reduce your chance of getting other new cancers (especially other head and neck or lung cancers), which is a serious problem among laryngeal and hypopharyngeal cancer survivors.
+Quitting improves the chance that treatment will be successful and lowers the chance of the cancer coming back.
+It can also reduce your chance of getting other new cancers (especially other head and neck or lung cancers), which is a serious problem among laryngeal and hypopharyngeal cancer survivors.
 Quitting can also help improve your appetite and your overall health.
 If you want to quit smoking and need help, call the American Cancer Society at 1-800-227-2345.

 Other healthy habits such as eating well, getting regular exercise, and staying at a healthy weight may help as well, but no one knows for sure.
 But we do know that these types of changes can affect more than just your risk of cancer.